devm33/studio_scavenger_hunt/README.md

    ![Picture of adding a collaborator](img/collab.png)

-1. Complete all the challenges!
+1. Complete the challenges!
 1. After completing a challenge or section commit and push your changes to your repo to save your work.

    Completely forget how to do that?
 No worries!
 Take a few minutes to go through this tutorial [try.github.io](https://try.github.io)

+## Scavenger Hunt!

 ### HTML